SAG-AFTRA, the union of actors and performers, has successfully negotiated agreements with 80 video game developers, after a month-long strike.

 He further explained that these agreements preserve “human art, ingenuity, and creativity” in interactive storytelling, showing that the AI terms in the contract are “reasonable, feasible, and sustainable.”

-The strike began on July 26 after 18 months-long negotiations between SAG-AFTRA and major gaming companies like Activision, Warner Bros., and Walt Disney, failed.
+The strike began on July 26 after over 18 months of failed negotiations between SAG-AFTRA and major gaming companies like Activision, Warner Bros., and Walt Disney.
 The main point of disagreement was AI protections.

 This tiered IMA for indie developers is part of the traditional IMA, with the only difference being the tiered budget structure.

 Interestingly, this isn’t SAG-AFTRA’s first AI-related deal.
-In August, the union reached an agreement with Narrativ, which allows actors to set prices for advertisers to use their AI voices in ads under strict terms.
+In August, the union reached an agreement with Narrativ, which allows actors to set prices for advertisers to digitally replicate their voices in ads under strict terms.